Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 "I know."
-A close look could see one small tear fall from Ayeka's right eye.
+A close look could see a small tear fall from Ayeka's right eye.

 "You do?" asked Shampoo in confusion.

 It was near the time when Ukyo took her own watch when they finished their stories.
 Ayeka for one found it odd that she was so open with Shampoo, even telling some of what she had not told Ranma.
-It was refreshing to talk with the Amazon and oddly wierd.
+It was refreshing to talk with the Amazon yet strange.
 It did truly seem that Shampoo had given up on him, or at least realized that it wouldn't work out.
+Sure some of her pursuit was simply avoiding responsibility, yet she was sure that wasn't all of it.
 She wondered if her relationship with Ryoko wouldn't have been better if they hadn't been competing over Tenchi so much.